About

 I also wanted to do this making heavy use of AI coding tools, as a way to try it out on something simple and innocuous (as I try to process the stark realization of the sea change happening in computer programming).
 There are notes on that below if you are interested (honestly, I find "golly gee whiz look at what Claude Code did!" blog posts super tedious, but in case you want my thoughts, they are below).

 Of note, the content on this site is all authored by me by hand.
 The installation info is as up-to-date as I can make it - there is a lot of misinformation out there, but I tried these on as many platforms as I could.
 Do note that for Linux, there could be a lot more ways to set up a PWA than are listed.
-Further, the support page is highly opinionated, but I think it paints a clear picture of just how much more work platforms need to do to support PWAs.
+Further, my PWA support page is highly opinionated, but I think it paints a clear picture of just how much more work platforms need to do to support PWAs.
 Sweet solution, indeed!

-Golly Gee Whiz, Look at What Claude Code Can Do Everyone! ✨ ✨ ✨
+Golly Gee Whiz, Look at What Claude Code Can Do Everyone! ✨

 As I mentioned, I heavily used Claude Code to create this site.
 It wrote the vast majority of the code, CSS, and markup.
 I wrote all the content.